michealt17/sweepstake/readme.md

 # 6Nations Sweepstake Calculator

-A tiny script to calculate scores for a 6 Nations rugby sweepstake.
-[Example CodePen](http://codepen.io/anon/pen/wdLBx).
+A simple to calculate scores for a 6 Nations rugby sweepstake.
+Read the accompanying [blogpost](http://meigwilym.com/javascript-6-nations-sweepstake-calculator/).

 ### Background